 European Robin Appearance

 The European robin does not have a red breast.
-The vivid color on part of its head and breast is orange, but when the bird was named back in the 15th century there was no word for “orange.”
+The vivid color on part of its head and breast is orange, but when the bird was named back in the 15th century, there was no word for “orange.”
 Other than this, Erithacus rubecula is a little bird between 4.9 and 5.5 inches long with a 7.9 to 8.7-inch wingspan.
 It has a short tail, a short beak, and bright, dark, beady eyes.
 The feathers on the side of its chest and neck are bluish-gray, and its back is a shade of brown.
 It has a white belly, and its feet and spindly legs are brown.
 Chicks are speckled brown and white, and their orange breast grows as they mature.
 Both female and male robins have the same coloration.

 European Robin vs. American Robin

-Despite belonging to the Aves class, the European robin and the American robin are not closely related to each other.
+The European robin and the American robin are not closely related to each other.
 The American robin was given its name because its breast reminded settlers of the bird they’d left behind in England.
 But there are several differences as well as similarities between these two songbirds.

-The American robin, Turdus migratorius is a much larger bird than the European.
+The American robin, Turdus migratorius, is a much larger bird than the European.
 It grows between 9 to 11 inches long and has a 12 to 16-inch wingspan, which makes it one of the largest of the thrushes.
 The European robin, on the other hand, is considered a type of flycatcher.
 The American robin’s breast is entirely covered by some shade of red, its back is brown, and the color of its head ranges from brown to black.
 Its bill is yellow and has a dark tip, it has a white throat streaked with black, and the abdomen and the coverts beneath its tail are also white.
 Unlike the European robin, it is native to North America, though some migrants have been found in Europe.
 People tried to introduce the European robin to America, but the attempt failed.

 As its name implies, Turdus migratorius is more of a migratory bird than the European robin, though many American robins found in the United States remain in their range all year.

 The eggs of the European robin are reddish-brown and speckled, while the eggs of the American robin are famously blue.
 Both are omnivores that eat invertebrates and fruits, including berries.
 The American robin has seven subspecies, while the European robin has nine.
-T. migratorius also live a bit longer than E. rubecula.
+T. migratorius also lives a bit longer than E. rubecula.
 American robins have an average lifespan of two years, though they can live to be 12 years old in captivity.

 Both robins are plentiful, and their conservation status is least concern.